SV Law

 In a cost-plus contract, contractors are paid for project costs plus a predetermined profit margin.
 Typically, direct costs such as labour, materials and specialized equipment are included and indirect costs such as insurance and administrative costs are charged on a percentage basis.
 Similarly, a percentage or flat fee will cover overhead and profits.
 These types of contracts are best suited for projects with many potential change orders, such as projects where construction is scheduled to begin before the design has been completely finalized.

-Cost-plus contracts are beneficial for contractors because of greater certainty and reduced risk that they’ll be reimbursed even if prices of materials and labour increases.
-However, contractors must be careful to accurately calculate the percentage to cover their indirect costs, otherwise any profit from the contract will have to be used to cover these expenses.
+Cost-plus contracts are beneficial for contractors because of greater certainty and reduced risk that they’ll be reimbursed even if prices of materials and labour increase.
+However, contractors must be careful to accurately calculate the correct percentage to cover their indirect costs, otherwise any profit from the contract will have to be used to cover these expenses.
 Contractors will also be required to meticulously track their expenses in order to submit for reimbursement.
+On the other hand, project owners might not like the uncertainty of not knowing the full costs of construction ahead of time, however these uncertainties can be accounted for by incorporating clauses that put a cap on cost reimbursement or by incorporating performance bonuses or other incentives that encourage contractors to come in ahead of schedule and under budget.

 The construction lawyers at SV Law can help you understand the risks and benefits of each type of pricing model seen within construction contracts and can provide tailored advice to help you choose the best type of contract for your project.